15th Wolves Infantry Regiment (Poland): Beginnings

 In December 1918 in Bochnia, Colonel Ludwik Piatkowski, together with Major Jozef Wolf, formed the Infantry Regiment of the Land of Bochnia.
 On January 1, 1919, Colonel Wilhelm Frys became first commandant of the new unit.
 Soon afterwards, its name was changed into the 15th Infantry Regiment.

 On March 13, 1919, 1st Battalion of the Regiment (16 officers and 436 soldiers), which consisted mostly of volunteers from the counties of Bochnia, Grybow and Gorlice, left for the Ukrainian front.
 At the same time, two additional battalions were formed.

 On June 1, 1919, new commandant, Colonel Rudolf Tarnawski, completed all battalions, and in mid-August the whole regiment was sent to the Soviet front.
 On July 3, 1920, Major Boleslaw Zaleski, in honour of the ferocity of its soldiers facing the enemy, nicknamed the unit the “Wolf Regiment”.

 The 15th Wolves Infantry Regiment fought with distinction in the Polish-Ukrainian War and the Polish-Soviet War.
 It captured 5 cannons, 100 machine guns, 1500 POWs, 100 horses and stocks of enemy equipment, together with a Soviet flag.

 Second Polish Republic

 Following the Polish-Soviet War, the regiment remained for a year in eastern Poland, guarding the newly established border between the two countries.
 Finally, in mid-August 1921, it was transported to Dęblin, where it stayed until September 1939.

 During the 1939 Invasion of Poland, the 15th Wolves Infantry Regiment belonged to the 28th Infantry Division from Warsaw.

+Polish Armed Forces in the East

+The regiment was reformed on 13 September 1941 in Tatishchevo.
+It was placed under the command of Lt.
+Col. Antoni Szymański and then attached to the 5th Infantry Division.
+The regiment was disbanded on 25 October 1942.

+The Home Army formed two regiments in 1944 that were numbered 15 in honor of the 15th Wolves Infantry Regiment.

+On 5 July 1944, the regiment was once again reformed.
+It was reformed in the village of Małe Koszaryszcze and was attached to the 5th Infantry Division.

+Cold War

+On 2 April 1957, the regiment was disbanded.